guotong1988/guotong1988.github.io/research/_posts/2024-12-31-self-refine-use-llm.md

 ### 4.1 Comparing to RAG methods

+Our approach is to obtain a dataset from LLMs to train our own model, in contrast to the RAG method, which involves working on the prompts given to LLMs.

 For high-precision deep learning tasks, another approach is the RAG (Retrieval Augmented Generation) method, which involves providing more information to the prompts for LLMs.
 Upon observation, the issue with the RAG-LLM method is that some results returned by the LLMs are still uncontrollable and can be considered as noise for specific tasks.

 ### 5. Relate Work